 Vertical Planar Scanner Systems

-NSI-MI's planar scanner line ranges from very small portable or table-top scanners to very large precision scanners used for satellite or radar antennas
+Our planar scanner line ranges from portable, tabletop configurations, to large precision scanners used for satellite or radar antennas.

 Horizontal Planar Scanner Systems

-Horizontal Scanners incorporates a next generation precision closed loop servo drive system and a highly engineered structure.
+Horizontal scanners incorporate a next generation, precision closed-loop servo drive system and a highly engineered structure.

 Cylindrical Near-Field Scanner Systems